ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 In the editor, all HTML formatting elements such as `<strong>` or `<code>` are represented by text attributes.
 Therefore, inline model elements are not supposed to be used for these scenarios.

-Currently, the {@link module:engine/model/schema~SchemaItemDefinition#isInline `isInline`} property is used for the `$text` token (so, text nodes) and elements such as `<softBreak>`, `<imageInline>` or placeholder elements such as described in the {@link framework/tutorials/implementing-an-inline-widget Implementing an inline widget} tutorial.
+Currently, the {@link module:engine/model/schema~SchemaItemDefinition#isInline `isInline`} property is used for the `$text` token (so, text nodes) and elements such as `<softBreak>`, `<imageInline>` or placeholder elements such as described in the {@link tutorials/widgets/implementing-an-inline-widget Implementing an inline widget} tutorial.

-The support for inline elements in CKEditor 5 is so far limited to self-contained elements.
+The support for inline elements in CKEditor&nbsp;5 is so far limited to self-contained elements.
 Because of this, all elements marked with `isInline` should also be marked with `isObject`.

 <info-box>
 	There is also the `$inlineObject` generic item which has the `isInline` property set to `true`.
 Most inline object type items will inherit from `$inlineObject` (through `inheritAllFrom`).